 There is noise and some banding (especially if slightly underexposed and recovered in Lightroom), but as a photographer that does not use flash, I prefer a bit of noise to a missed image.

-In terms of using the camera, you can switch shooting modes between single shot and continuous using a switch next the shutter.
-In continuous mode you can choose between low, medium or high (10fps).
+In terms of using the camera, you can switch shooting modes between single shot and continuous using a switch next to the shutter.
+In continuous mode, you can choose between low, medium or high (10fps).

 Leica are the ultimate manual focus cameras.
 Their Rangefinder system has perfected the art of eliminating AF errors and putting the user in control.